abuob/abuob.github.io/content/blog/2024-10-27-frontend-monorepositories-why-im-a-fan.md

 ---

 When I started to work professionally on a bigger frontend project for the first time, I joined a multi-repository-setup:
-There was "our" main repository and then several library-repositories, which published npm-packages that our main-repository depended upon.
+There was our main repository and then several library-repositories, which published npm-packages that our main-repository depended upon.

 The libraries were relatively simple: Small setup, fast builds and on their own relatively easy to deal with.
-The pain was întegrating them back into our main repository: It required multiple pull-requests across different repositories, and forced us in some cases to fix breaking changes caused by someone else who made a change but did not update the version in our main repository, delegating that work to whoever had to update next.
+The pain was integrating them back into our main repository: It required multiple pull-requests across different repositories, and forced us in some cases to fix breaking changes caused by someone else who made a change but did not update the version in our main repository, delegating that work to whoever had to update next.

 I was rather unhappy with that particular situation and ultimately combined all the different projects into a single monorepository.